danielchim/mtga-launcher/README.md

 # MTGA-Launcher

 Another emutarkov launcher for MTGA project.
-Support windows, macOS* and linux.
+Support windows, macOS* and linux*.

-##### *macOS will not have to complete feature of the launcher compared to other platforms.
+##### *Some features might not available on macOS or linux.

 ## Features